mlswg/mls-protocol/draft-ietf-mls-protocol.md

 [[ OPEN ISSUE: The Welcome message needs to be sent encrypted for the new member.
-This should be done using the public key in the UserInitKey, either with ECIES or X3DH. ]]
+This should be done using the public key in the UserInitKey, either with HPKE or X3DH. ]]

 [[ OPEN ISSUE: The Welcome message needs to be synchronized in the same way as the Add.
 That is, the Welcome should be sent only if